 How to remove turmeric stains from clothes/linen

-- 1-2 tsp baking soda or cornstarch to soak up the excess turmeric
+- 1-2 teaspoon baking soda or cornstarch to soak up the excess turmeric

-- 1-2 Tbsp lemon juice or white vinegar or liquid detergent to pre-treat the stain
+- 1-2 tablespoon lemon juice or white vinegar or liquid detergent to pre-treat the stain

 - The very top tip here is to act fast.
 The longer the stain has to sit on the fabric, the harder it will be to remove.
 Top Tip: never use warm/hot water to deal with material stains, as it will cause it to set!
 Use only cool/cold water.